dmoll1974/targets-io/README.md

 First restore the pre-configured demo dashboard configurations via the menu in the right top of the screen

-Select the configuration file from the repo (targets-io/demo/targets-io-demo.dump) and click "upload me".
-After reloading the page you should see two "Products", "GATLING" and "JMETER"
+Select the configuration file from the repo (targets-io/demo/targets-io-demo-new.json) and click "upload me".
+After reloading the page you should see one "Product": "GATLING"

 To start one of the demo scripts open the Jenkins console

 `http://localhost:8070`

-Go to the configuration page `http://localhost:8070/configure` and scroll down to the Maven section.
-Click "Add maven", make sure "install automatically" is checked an provide a name for the installation and select version *3.3.1*.
-Then save the configuration.
+Log in using the credentials admin/targets-io

 To start Gatling or Jmeter tests click on one of DEMO-GATLING or DEMO-JMETER jobs and click "Build now"

 This will trigger the [Gatling demo script](https://github.com/dmoll1974/gatling-demo-script) or the [JMeter demo script](https://github.com/dmoll1974/jmeter-demo-script).

-To see a demo of the automated assertion of benchmark results, some additional steps are required:
+To see a demo of the automated assertion of benchmark results run, start the TARGETS-IO-DEMO job (click "Build now")

-- Run the DEMO-GATLING-BENCHMARKING-MULTIJOB job
+- The first time the job runs, the "Assert results" stage will fail, because there are no test runs yet to benchmark against.
-- After the first run has finished, go to `http://localhost:3000/#!/browse/GATLING/LOAD`to check the results.
+- After the first run has finished, go to `http://localhost:3000/#!/browse/GATLING/NIGHTLY`to check the results.
-- Rerun the the DEMO-GATLING-BENCHMARKING-MULTIJOB multi-job
+- Rerun the the TARGETS-IO-DEMO job.
-- When the Jenkins build passes it means all your configured requirements / benchmark thresholds (see explanation below) have passed for this run.
-If the job fails, check the DEMO-GATLING-GET-BENCHMARKING-RESULTS job logs to find out why :-)
+- When this build passes it means all your configured requirements / benchmark thresholds (see explanation below) have passed for this run.
+If the job fails, check the "Assert results" job logs to find out why and examine  `http://localhost:3000/#!/browse/GATLING/NIGHTLY` to investigate.
+You can drill down the consolidated results by clicking on the passed/failed icons.